globallyunique/beyond-data-mesh/beyond-data-mesh.md

 ## Everyone Wants a Self-Service Architecture

-Few have credibly attained *self-service* data processing and there is little agreement on how attain it: low-code/no-code, drag-and-drop UIs, AI/ML, Citizen Data Scientists, etc. I define self-service as the ability of the users to create *executable solutions* in or from the domain without the IT team doing a software development cycle.
+I'm not talking about self-service via infrastructure-as-a-service that enables delivery teams or advanced users.
+I mean self service to access and use the data and processing of a domain.
+Few have credibly attained this kind of *self-service*  and there is little agreement on how attain it: low-code/no-code, drag-and-drop UIs, AI/ML, Citizen Data Scientists, etc. I define self-service as the ability of the users to create *executable solutions* in or from the domain without the IT team doing a software development cycle.
 The *solution* can be as simple as getting access to existing data and using it to create new data or as elaborate as building a new application.
 With any of the dbt intermediate architectures described above in place,  self-service is enabled for technically capable SMEs.
 With a full DSL in place we attain elaborate self-service for a much wider audience of SMEs.
 For example, a data analyst could:
 - Define new data models inside the domain
 - Use those domains to create a new data product to expose to other analysts
 - Use the internal or data product models to define a new metric and expose that